From Gilead to Bousbir

 The system didn’t require it.

-This is what I find so chilling in both Gilead and Bousbir.
-Both the violence and the calmness around it.
+This is what I find so chilling in both Gilead and Bousbir: the violence, and the calm that normalises it.

 The bureaucracy.